 This page shows where to view and edit the main networking elements in MAAS.
-It also links to some important networking sub-topics.
-See Concepts and terms for networking element definitions.
+See Concepts and terms for the definitions of networking objects.

-To access the main networking view visit the 'Networks' page:
+To access the main networking view visit the 'Subnets' page:

 In the above example the following networking elements can be seen: fabrics, VLANs, subnets, and spaces.
 Due to the nature of the particular network topology being represented here, some elements are used multiple times.
-To be clear, in this example there are 3 fabrics, 1 VLAN, 3 subnets, and 1 space and they should all be detected automatically by MAAS but if they're not each can be added manually using the 'Add' button.
+To be clear, in this example there are 2 fabrics, 1 VLAN, and 5 subnets, and 2 (undefined) spaces.
+All such elements should be detected automatically by MAAS but if they're not each can be added manually using the 'Add' button.

 This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' dropdown.

 Although each of the elements can be clicked upon to open up its own window, fabrics, VLANs, and spaces do not have much in the way of configuration; their names and descriptions can be altered.
-A VLAN, however, can additionally have its MTU changed and also has an action available for enabling DHCP.
-See the DHCP page.
+A VLAN, however, can additionally have its MTU changed and also has an action available for enabling DHCP (see 'Take action' button).

 A subnet, on the other hand, can be configured considerably and its window also shows information pertinent to the day-to-day operation of MAAS.
 For these reasons, a subnet will now be examined in more detail.